UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager.md

 ## **Cert Manager**
 ----

-The ACP platform presently has two certificate management services, the first contender was [kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager).
-The project due to a forever changing landscape gradually became deprecated and has now been replaced by the [cert-manager](https://github.com/jetstack/cert-manager).
-Note ACP will continue to support the kube-cert-manager and the internal cfssl service while they are still in use, we do however recommend shifting over to the cert-manager as aside from security fix we won't be performing anymore updates on these services.
+The ACP platform presently has two certificate management services.
+The first contender was [kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager), however with the forever changing landscape the project gradually became deprecated and now recommends replacement with [cert-manager](https://github.com/jetstack/cert-manager).

+Note ACP will continue to support the kube-cert-manager and the internal cfssl service while they are still in use, we do however recommend shifting over to the cert-manager as aside from security fixes we won't be performing anymore updates to these services.

-Without wishing to duplicate documentation, which are can get from both the [readme](https://github.com/jetstack/cert-manager/blob/master/README.md) or it's official [documentation](https://cert-manager.readthedocs.io/en/latest/), the cert-manager can effectively replace two services
+Without wishing to duplicate documentation which can be found in the [readme](https://github.com/jetstack/cert-manager/blob/master/README.md) and or official [documentation](https://cert-manager.readthedocs.io/en/latest/), the cert-manager can effectively replace two services.

 - kube-cert-manager: used to acquire certificates from LetsEncrypt.
 - cfssl: an internal Cloudflare service used to generate internal certificate _(usaually to encrypt between ingress and pod)_.